linzhiqiu/cross_modal_adaptation/README.md

 # Cross-Modal Adaptation with Multimodal Models
-This repository contains code for paper [Multimodality Helps Unimodality:
+This repository contains code for CVPR 2023 paper [Multimodality Helps Unimodality:
 Cross-Modal Few-Shot Learning with Multimodal Models](https://arxiv.org/abs/2301.06267).
 It contains the code for vision-language adaptation on 11 target image classification datasets and experiments on ImageNet-ESC benchmark for audiovisual few-shot learning.

 ![Motivation Figure](./assets/motivation_github.png)